DenisCarriere/geocoder/README.md

 (37.3860517, -122.0838511)
 ```

-### Multiple Results : WIP

-As for now, Geocoder always returns one result: the best match according to the queried provider.

-A Work is In Progress to support multiple results, starting with the provider `geonames`.
+A Work is In Progress to support multiple results

 ```python
 >>> import geocoder